yuvraj-wale/Habit-Tracker-WEC/README.md

 ## Setting Up
 - fork the repo
 - clone the repo in the desired directory
-- make sure you have already setted up flutter framework, if not follow the (docs)[https://docs.flutter.dev/get-started/install]
+- make sure you have already setted up flutter framework, if not follow the [https://docs.flutter.dev/get-started/install]
 - open the `flutter_app` folder from your directory using vscode or any code editor or cd into it
 - connect your mobile device or use a simulator
 - and in your terminal use `flutter run`
-- alternately you can directly downlaod the
+- alternately you can directly downlaod the `app-release_apk`.
+- and enjoy :)

 ## List of implemented features :
 - implemented login and sign in using `firebase aunthentication`.